 5 Years x (3,000 SF x $10) = $150,000 Total Lease Value

-Hopefully you now have a better understanding of the value of working with a broker and where your money is going after your transaction is complete.
+Whether you are soon-to-be on your own property hunt or are interested in becoming a broker yourself, we hope that you walk away from this blog post with a better understanding of the value of working with a broker and where your money is going after your transaction is complete.

 Contact the author